TheHive-Project/TheHive/README.md

 ### Integration with Zerofox
 [Zerofox2TH](https://github.com/TheHive-Project/Zerofox2TH) is a free, open source [ZeroFOX](https://www.zerofox.com/) alert feeder for TheHive, written by TheHive Project.
 You can use it to feed ZeroFOX alerts into TheHive, where they can be previewed and transformed into new cases using pre-defined incident response templates or added into existing ones.

+### And many more

+Lots of **awesome** integrations shared by the community could be listed there.
+If you're looking for a specific one, **a  dedicated repository** containing all known details and references about existing integrations is updated frequently, and can be found here: [https://github.com/TheHive-Project/awesome](https://github.com/TheHive-Project/awesome).

 # License
 TheHive is an open source and free software released under the [AGPL](https://github.com/TheHive-Project/TheHive/blob/master/LICENSE) (Affero General Public License).
 We, TheHive Project, are committed to ensure that TheHive will remain a free and open source project on the long-run.